iainjmitchell/iainjmitchell.github.io/_drafts/mono-no-aware.markdown

 So why am I writing about **mono no aware** in my software blog?

-After reading about this term I looked at my day-to-day life through the lenses of **mono no aware** and realised that it could be applied to software engineering.
+After reading about this term I looked at my day-to-day life through the lenses of **mono no aware** and realised this philosophy could be  applied to software engineering.

+We should think about the products we build as impermanent.
+Often we go into building new products with a sense that they will be serving their purpose for many years to come, happly ticking along.
+But we know this is not the norm, most products have a lifecycle of mere years.
+So perhaps we should build our products for the here and now and resist the temptation to future proof and crystal ball.

+If we accept that our products are impermanent, then this will lead to a fleeting awareness our users will have of our products.
+This highlights the importance of releasing early to ensure they see the beauty of the products for as long as possible.

+This understanding of transience can also be applied to our code.
+We often write tests to help